briangonzalez/jquery.adaptive-backgrounds.js/README.md

 Demo
 -----------
 Here's a little demo of how it works.
-(1) The page loads (2) the dominant background color of the image is extracted (3) said color is applied to parent of image.
+(1) The page loads (2) the dominant background color of the image is extracted (3) said color is applied to parent of image. __Demo drastically slowed down to show effect__.
 <img src="https://raw.github.com/briangonzalez/jquery.adaptive-background.js/master/misc/ab.gif">

 API